softprops/picture-show/README.md

 This will run your show at http://localhost:3000

-To run a show on a spefic port add the port after the path to the show
+To run a show on a specific port add the port after the path to the show

     > sbt
     run --s=/path/to/show --p=1234

 This will run your show at http://localhost:1234

+Show path resolution can default to a target directory specified in an environment variable called `SHOW_HOME`

+    > export SHOW_HOME=/path/to
+    > sbt
+    run --s=show

-the directory contents of a show are expected to be in the format
+The directory contents of a show are expected to be in the format

     /yourshow